Carlos García (footballer, born 1984)

-Carlos García Badías (born 29 April 1984) is a Spanish former professional footballer who played as a central defender.
+Carlos García Badías (born 29 April 1984) is a Spanish football manager and former professional footballer who played as a central defender.
+He is the current head coach of Eerste Divisie club Jong Ajax.

-He spent most of his career with Almería, playing 208 competitive matches for the club and appearing in three La Liga seasons.
+He spent most of his playing career with Almería, playing 208 competitive matches for the club and appearing in three La Liga seasons.
 Additionally, he had a four-year spell with Maccabi Tel Aviv in the Israeli Premier League.